-The Department of Ancient Egypt and Sudan at the British Museum houses an important collection of objects which illustrate every aspect of the cultures of the Nile Valley, from the Neolithic period (about 10,000 BC) until the present day.
+The Department of Ancient Egypt and Sudan at the British Museum houses an extensive collection of objects which illustrate the cultures of the Nile Valley, from the Neolithic period (about 10,000 BC) until the present day.
 The Department also houses an important archive relating to Egyptology and Nubian Studies, and one of the leading research libraries in this subject area.

 Alongside the permanent display, the collection, archive and library is made accessible through touring exhibitions, loans, by appointment and through Collection Online.
 The Department’s research staff develop exhibitions on aspects of the cultures of Egypt and Sudan, while also leading research on particular themes related to the collection, resulting in publications for both scholarly and other audiences.
 Fieldwork in Egypt and Sudan, often in collaboration with UK and international institutions, forms part of this research.
 The Department also provides training programmes and research scholarships for scholars, curators and archaeologists from Egypt and Sudan.

 Monday 14 September, 18.30

 Anna Garnett, The Colossal Statue of Ramesses II.
 Object in Focus

 Egypt & Sudan newsletter